 After a quick version of “Bouncing Around the Room,” Phish debuted “Most Events Aren’t Planned,” a Page McConnell-led synth-rocker he crafted with his hiatus-era trio Vida Blue (which featured Oteil Burbridge and Russell Batiste Jr).
 Page hasn’t toured Vida Blue in many years, so fans were totally caught off guard by this bust out.
 The band locked in for a driving jam on the old track, easily making it the musical highlight of set one.

-Watch high quality footage of the “Most Events Aren’t Planned” jam below via LazyLightning55a:
+Watch the Phish debut of Vida Blue’s “Most Events Aren’t Planned” below via LivePhish: